hmpl-language/hmpl-dom/README.md

 ## Important Notes

 - Each `<template>` must contain exactly one root element.
-- The `data-config-id` attribute is required and cannot be empty.
+- The `data-config-id` attribute is not required and cannot be empty.
 - For every `configId`, a corresponding option must be defined in the `init` call.

 ## Example